An Evening with Ernie Gehr

 The Exploratorium presents a second program of films by Ernie Gehr on Thursday, July 20; more information at exploratorium.edu/arts/cinema-arts.
+On Friday, July 21, a third program at the Little Roxie features 16mm films by Gehr; for information, go to http://www.roxie.com.
 These events are presented in conjunction with Canyon Cinema 50, a yearlong celebration of the fiftieth anniversary of Canyon Cinema’s incorporation.
 Canyon Cinema 50 has been generously supported by the Andy Warhol Foundation for the Visual Arts, National Endowment for the Arts, Owsley Brown III Foundation, Phyllis C. Wattis Foundation, and The Fleishhacker Foundation.

 Films in this Screening

 A Commuter’s Life (What a Life!)